Our Band & Color Guard Staff

 ‘Brother’ Steve Duarte graduated from Ridgewood High School in 1988 and was a member of their music program from 1984 through 1988(which yielded straight Superior ratings in concert and marching).
 During his tenure, he was principal tuba for marching and concert seasons and was appointed Co-Section Leader of all brass and Section Leader lower brass.
 He also held 1st chair trombone in jazz band and was the recipient of the Louis Armstrong Jazz Award in 1988 for his leadership and contributions to the school’s jazz band.
 In addition to this, he earned the position of Co-Drum Major.
 Mr. Duarte also played contra-bass with the Suncoast Sound Drum & Bugle Corps and baritone with The Second Time Arounders until 1994.

-After high school, Steve went on to work for several construction engineering firms, earning national certifications in various types of construction inspections and allowed him to work on many high profile construction projects the Tampa Bay Area.
+After high school, Steve went on to work for several construction engineering firms, earning national certifications in various types of construction inspections and allowed him to work on many high profile construction projects in the Tampa Bay Area.
 He became member of the ‘Design Team’ for Universal Studios Islands of Adventure for the construction of ‘Jurassic Park’.
 Afterward, he worked in the Real Estate Design & Construction department for ClearChannel Entertainment (Live Nation), where he managed new construction and renovation projects for the company’s concert venues and corporate offices nationwide.
-One of his local projects is the Tampa Bay Amphitheater (currently called the MidFlorida Credit Union Amphitheater) at the Florida State Fairgrounds in Tampa.
+One of his local projects was the Tampa Bay Amphitheater (currently called the MidFlorida Credit Union Amphitheater) at the Florida State Fairgrounds in Tampa.
 Currently, he is working with Pasco County Schools Purchasing Services Department as a Buyer Associate.